 Ubud is the Zen capital of Bali and the most spiritual place of the island.
 Yoga, meditation, and vegetarian and vegan food are everywhere.
 And despite all the success after becoming a star in the movie Eat, Pray, Love, Ubud is still one of the most authentic places in Bali.
 In this guide, you will find the essentials to plan your trip to this memorable Indonesian destination.

 Ubud’s attractions are a bit far apart, so you need to keep in mind that commuting to visit the main points will be needed.
 You can stay in the small center (near restaurants and with access to everything), or in the surrounding areas where the most exclusive hotels are.

-In the center, I highly recommend Bisma Eight which was the hotel I stayed in on my last trip (see full post about Bisma Eight) and Calma Ubud.
-Further from the center are Hanging Gardens of Bali, Alila Ubud, Padma Ubud, Kamandalu Resort, Mandapa, The Udaya Resorts and Spa, Four Seasons at Sayan, Como Uma and Como Shambala - all with spectacular pools and placid landscapes.
+In the center, I highly recommend Bisma Eight which was the hotel I stayed in on my last trip (see the full post about Bisma Eight), and Calma Ubud.
+Further from the center are Hanging Gardens of Bali, Alila Ubud, Padma Ubud, Kamandalu Resort, Mandapa, The Udaya Resorts and Spa, Four Seasons at Sayan, Como Uma, and Como Shambala – all with spectacular pools and placid landscapes.

 What to do in Ubud

 Things to do in Ubud – Saraswati Temple

 One of Ubud’s many temples, the Pura Taman Saraswati is dedicated to Dewi Saraswati, the Hindu goddess of wisdom, literature, and arts.
 The temple garden is full of lotus flowers, leaving anyone amazed and adds even more allure to the place.

 Things to do in Ubud – Tegallalang Rice Field: